williamlagos/django-plethora/README.md

-Plethora Content Engine
+Genese Content Engine
 -----------------------

-Plethora is a small framework for building content-enabled websites with Django.
+Genese is a small framework for building content-enabled websites with Django.